 High heels are a staple in the wardrobes of many, but living in Canada means that when winter comes ice and snow cover much of the outdoors – not a very practical surface for a towering pair of heels.
-If you’re looking to elevate your outfits despite the weather, then this is your guide for navigating the dos and don’ts of heels this winter season.
+If you’re looking to elevate your outfits without breaking your neck in harsh weather, look no farther than this guide.
+Below are our tips for navigating the do’s and don’ts of wearing heels this winter season.

 Choose a pair with a wedge or block heel.
 This gives you more stability when strolling the icy streets.

 Look into a waterproofing product if your heels aren’t already waterproof.
 These are fairly inexpensive and can go a long way saving your shoes from snow-based destruction.
 Look for a spray that is compatible with the fabric of your shoe.

 Look for a rubberized sole to help provide traction.
 This can be harder to find on a standard pair of high heels but easy to find on heeled boots.